dmannan/graphSpec/specDefn.md

 ### How to define attributes:

 ##### General Guidelines:
 1. Use attribute names that reflect their semantic meaning
+2. If there are attributes that can be calculated from the graph, do not specify them
-2. Attribute names should not be long, if it can be helped
+3. Attribute names should not be long, if it can be helped
-3. Use biologically relevant terms where possible
+4. Use biologically relevant terms where possible
-4. Do not use capital letter for attributes
+5. Do not use capital letter for attributes
-5. Attributes with null value can be omitted.
+6. Attributes with null value can be omitted.
-6. Use "node" instead of "vertex" or other synonyms.
+7. Use "node" instead of "vertex" or other synonyms.
-7. Use "edge" instead of other synonyms.
+8. Use "edge" instead of other synonyms.
-8. Nodes are referred by their integer keys, which can be non-consecutive
+9. Nodes are referred by their integer keys, which can be non-consecutive
-9. For Boolean-type attributes, use True/False for their value
+10. For Boolean-type attributes, use True/False for their value
-10. Use plural form for attributes that are plural
+11. Use plural form for attributes that are plural

 ``